 With the Guidelines prepared & reviewed, you may begin the act of content creation.
 As you write and follow the suggestions presented to you in the Guidelines, you’ll notice the speedometer graphic live update with your representative Content Score.
 In the same tab, you can also check guidelines for your content structure and keyword density.

-3. Speed up your work with Terms Assistant.
+3. Speed up your work with Insert Terms.

 You have already ensured your article is well-structured because we can only provide one suggestion per paragraph.